Early Explorers Sighting Buffalo

 The primitive range of the buffalo, according to Hornaday, Allen, Seton, and other authorities, wasRoutes travelled by early explorers 1750s confined on the north to a line extending from the western extremity of Lake Superior, in a general north-westerly line, to the southern shore of the Lake of the Woods, thence to the southern end of Lake Winnipeg, and thence to Lake Athabaska.
 Alexander Henry, the elder, traveled from Grand Portage to Lake Winnipeg in 1775, but says nothing about buffalo; nor do any later travelers over the same route.
 In his Account of the Countries adjoining Hudson Bay (1744),

 however, Arthur Dobbs gives the narrative of Joseph La France, who traveled from Grand Portage to Lake Winnipeg in 1740, and who reports buffalo along Rainy River, and even as far east as Grand Portage.
 La Vérendrye’s statement may probably be taken in a broad sense as referring to the country of the Sioux and Assiniboin, south of the Winnipeg River, but not necessarily in its immediate neighborhood.
 That would embrace a district unquestionably within the known range of the buffalo.
-On the incalculable numbers of the buffalo, up to the close of the period of French
+On the incalculable numbers of the buffalo, up to the close of the period of French Rule in Canada, and for nearly a century thereafter.

 Alabama, Russell Co, Aug 1739, (Creek Town)Oglethorpe’s men observed Creek men hunting turkeys, deer, geese, and buffalo.